kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 ```bash
 KUBECONFIG=path/to/file juju add-k8s myk8s
 ```

-For more details, see the [Juju documentation](https://juju.is/docs/clouds).
+For more details, go to the [official Juju documentation](https://juju.is/docs/clouds).

 #### 3. Create a controller